abemscac/pies-doc/docs/react/reactivity.md

 :::

 Congratulations!
-You've done learning the most difficult part of React!
-If you can understand all of the content in this chapter, you should be able to improve the quality of your component considerably.
+You have learned the most difficult part of React!
+This is indeed a huge step forward!

+However, this is not the end!
+We recommend reading [`useState()` In Depth](./use-state-in-depth) to get the full picture of how `useState()` works.